mb706/devc/specs.md

 - `--cwd` should be evaluated first: if it is given, we switch the current working directory to there
 - `--projdir` should then be evaluated: if it is not given, use the git rev-parse mechanism that we already have and fall back to the (possibly changed by `--cwd`) PWD.
 If projdir is given as a relative path, it is evaluated relative to before the PWD was changed by `--cwd`.
 The final PWD must *always* the project dir, or a subdirectory, i.e. reachable from the project directory without leaving the project directory.
-- `--image` works as currently already: if it is not given, the present heuristic is used to choose between images, I will extend this later.
+- `--image` works as currently already and takes precedence over project config: if it is not given, `devc` first looks for an image in the project `.devc` file (see below), otherwise the heuristic is used to choose between images.
 - `--help` should give some informative help message.
 If `--help` is given, everything else should be ignored, and it should be possible to do `--help` without any other arguments.
 - if no args are given, or if the given arguments are wrong or contradictory, a short message should be printed, indicating how the command should be executed.